The Best and Worst Movies of 2021

 10. The Harder they Fall – directed by Jeymes Samuel

 We don’t get a lot of Westerns, at least not a lot of memorable ones.
 This film has all the necessary ingredients: a legit baddie (Idris Elba), a flawed hero (Jonathan Majors), a great supporting cast (Regina King, LaKeith Stanfield, etc), and a solid plot.
 I thoroughly enjoyed this film.

 9. Mass – directed by Fran Kranz

-Gun violence in the US and quite frankly the world is something we constantly see.
-This movie take it from a different point of view.
-We meet two sets of parents at a neutral location and the entire movie they talk about a tragedy.
-It’s sometime in the film before we know which parents are the ones of the victim and the ones of the perpetrator.
+This movie takes a look at the gun violence in the US, and quite frankly the world, from a different point of view.
+We meet two sets of parents at a neutral location who talk about a tragedy for the entirety of the film.
+It’s sometime before we find out which are the parents of the victim and which are those of the perpetrator.
 That is only part of the genius of this film.
 This film was a masterclass in acting by Jason Isaacs, Martha Plimpton, Ann Dowd and Reed Birney.